techgaun/awesome-programming-presentations/README.md

 This awesome list documents list of video presentations and conference talks that all programmers would benefit by watching.
 This list began when I started making habit of watching presentations and talks on weekly basis.

+If you are here with bad mood or want to watch fun ones to hear, you should [start here](#fun-to-watch).

 - [General](#general)
 - [Programming Languages](#programming-languages)
   - [CSS](#css)